kmetaxas/gafkalo/README.rst

 Gafkalo
 =======

-A rewrite of `kafkalo` in Go
+Gafkalo is to manage a Confluent platform by managing, in YAML:
+- Topics
+- Subjects (Schema registry schemas)
+- RBAC (using Confluent RBAC plugin.
+No ACL support)
+- Connectors.

+This allows the implementation of a GitOps pipeline to manage a cluster.

+It does not support deleting topics or schemas, primarily out of an abundance of caution, though this feature may be added in later versions if needed.

-It is used to create topics , schemas in the Schema registry and assign permissions (using Confluent RBAC) Additionally it is meant as a CLI/debugging tool that needs no dependencies.
+Additionally, it is meant as a CLI/debugging tool that needs no dependencies.

 It uses Sarama with a goal of producing a Go binary with no external dependencies.
 Sarama does not use the client properties of Confluent libraries.